IBMStreams/streamsx.websocket/README.md

 In the `etc` sub-directory of every example shown above, there is a shell script that can be used to run a given example with synthetic data and then verify the application behavior and the result.
 That shell script was originally written for running a given example in the IBM Streams lab in New York.
 It is easy to make minor changes in that shell script and use it in any other IBM Streams environment for running a given example.

-There is also an example WebSocket based C++ client application that can be run from a RHEL7 or CentOS7 machine to simulate high volume data traffic to be sent to the WebSocketSourceTester application.
+There is also an example WebSocket C++ client application that can be run from a RHEL7 or CentOS7 machine to simulate high volume data traffic to be sent to the WebSocketSourceTester application.
 That example client application is available in the streamsx.cppws/samples/WebSocketSourceTester/WSClientDataSimulator directory.

 ## WHATS NEW

+v1.0.5:
+* Jun/22/2020
+* A WebSocket server endpoint can now have zero or more URL context paths.
+* When data exchange via HTTP is enabled, clients can send data using HTTP GET, PUT and POST.
+* WebSocketSourceTester and HttpPostTester examples have been updated to demonstrate HTTP GET/PUT/POST.
+* All the server-based examples have been updated to demonstrate having multiple URL context paths.
+* A new build.xml file has been added at the toolkit's top-level directory to automate the downloading of all the external dependencies such as C++ Boost, websocketpp etc. and then the building of the toolkit to make it ready for use.
+All that a user needs to do is to download and extract an official release version of this toolkit from the [IBMStreams GitHub](https://github.com/IBMStreams/streamsx.cppws/releases) and then run `ant clean-total` followed by `ant all` followed by `ant download-clean`.
+* C++ Boost and websocketpp include and lib directories have been moved up by one level.
+This will simplify the customization done in IBM Streams Studio build configuration's additional SPL compiler options panel.
+Please read the toolkit documentation for more details.

 v1.0.4:
 * Jun/07/2020